-Any possible thing that can happen to you that causes illness or injury has a code associated with it.
+Anything that can happen to you that causes illness or injury has a code associated with it.
+You might think I am being facetious, but stay tuned for the proof in the pudding.

-This publication has periodic revisions to reflect changes in the medical and healthcare field.
-Before this revision, the US had been using ICD-9 since the 1970s.
+The ICD-10 CM publication has periodic revisions to reflect changes in the medical and healthcare field.
+Before this revision, the US had been using ICD-9.
+This was the primary source of diagnostic information since the 1970s.
 It wasn’t until 2015 that this was finally updated to ICD-10.

 Since the healthcare industry is always changing, it makes sense that it would need updates after over thirty years.
 The content of ICD-9 had limited data and was restrictive for coding, and new versions include more specific definitions.